nmm131/general-engineer/3_problem_solving/README.md

 1. Come up with a good example (large & generic), then figure out the output

 2. "Reverse engineer" your intuitive thought process
-3. Pay atention to any short circuiting or tricks you use
+3. Pay attention to any short circuiting or tricks you use